-Instruction Intercept Checked By Priority RDTSCP RDTSCP Checks all exceptions before the SVM intercept.
+Instruction Intercept Checked By Priority VMMCALL VMMCALL The intercept takes priority over exceptions.
+VMMCALL causes #UD in the guest if it is not intercepted.
+STGI STGI Checks exceptions (#GP) before the intercept.
+CLGI CLGI Checks exceptions (#GP) before the intercept.
+SKINIT SKINIT Checks exceptions (#GP) before the intercept.
+RDTSCP RDTSCP Checks all exceptions before the SVM intercept.
 ICEBP ICEBP(opcode F1h).
 ICEBP(opcode F1h).
-Although the ICEBP instruction dispatched through IDT vector 1, that event is not interceptable by means of the #DB except intercept.
+Although the ICEBP instruction disp through IDT vector 1, that event is r interceptable by means of the #DB intercept.
 WBINVD WBINVD Checks exceptions (#GP) before the intercept.
-MONITOR MONITOR Checks all exceptions before the intercept.
-MWAIT MWAIT Checks all exceptions before the intercept.
+MONITOR MONITOR, MONITORX Checks all exceptions before the intercept.
+Checks all exceptions before the intercept.
 There are conditional and unconditional MWAIT intercepts.
 The conditional MWAIT intercept is checked before the unconditional MWAIT intercept.
-When both conditional and unconditional MWAIT intercepts are active, the conditional intercept is checked first.
-A hypervisor that sets both intercepts will receive the conditional MWAIT intercept exit code for a guest MWAIT instruction that would have entered a low-power state, and will receive the unconditional MWAIT intercept exit code for a guest MWAIT instruction that would not have entered the low-power state.
+MWAIT MWAIT, MWAITX When both conditional and unconditional MWAIT intercepts are active, the conditional intercept is checked first.
+A hypervisor that sets both intercepts will receive the conditional MWAIT intercept exit code for a guest MWAIT instruction that would have entered a low-power state, and will receive the unconditional MWAIT intercept exit code for a guest MWAIT instruction that would no have entered the low-power state.
+These checks also apply to MWAITX.
 XSETBV XSETBV Checks intercept before exceptions (#GP)